scpinella/SI507-HW6/README.md

 ```js
 <button onclick=handleClick() id="wow-button">Wow</button>
 ```
 The function handleClick will create a pop-box with that says 'hello' when it is called.
-Then in the code for the page, the tag <button> creates a clickable button; onclick=handleClick() tells it to call the function handleClick.
+Then in the code for the page, the tag <button> creates a clickable button; `onclick=handleClick()` instructs the page to execute handleClick when the button is clicked.
 The button says Wow on it because the text ```Wow``` is inside the button tag.